 Prof Cheng described the collaboration as comprehensive, helping to enhance and integrate students’ capabilities.
 “We are committed to providing a Guangdong-Hong Kong innovation and entrepreneurial platform for students, enabling them to gain experience and adapt to the new cross-border learning and working environments as soon as possible, so as to help new graduates make the most of the invaluable opportunities in the Greater Bay Area, encourage cooperation and modernisation among young people of both regions, and promote sustainable development of society,” said President Cheng.

 Prof Qiu said that the partnership is a significant step in strengthening mutual cooperation for innovation and entrepreneurial talents, and hopes that both parties will benefit from their advantages and improve overall results.
 It will also be helpful in reinforcing mutual exchanges, teamwork and collaboration in original projects, so that more students in the region can turn their fresh business ideas into reality, exchange multicultural concepts and integrate into the Greater Bay Area development.

 Under the collaboration agreement, the two parties will combine teaching and learning resources based on their similar programmes and shared faculty members, launching an “Innovation and entrepreneurship online workshop” and an “Innovation and entrepreneurship winter academy” for students, as well as undertaking joint research and strengthening exchange, training and participation.
-Both institutions will vigorously promote Hong Kong-Macau and international academic exchange activities, nurture students’ innovation and entrepreneurial mindset, and broaden their international horizons, and will to be of service and make a contribution.
+Both institutions will vigorously promote Hong Kong-Macau and international academic exchange activities, nurture students’ innovation and entrepreneurial mindset, broaden their international horizons and enhance their capabilities to serve.